 I was excited to try this stuff when I first saw it on the internet.
 My reasons?
-Well… since moving my shop to our home, I can no longer use “stinky” finishes; plus, I like the smoothness of wipe-on finishes, and I especially like the look of clear water-based finishes on unstained wood–so this product seemed perfect for me.
+Well… since moving my shop to our home, I can no longer use “stinky” finishes; plus, I like the smoothness of wipe on polyurethane, and I especially like the look of clear water based wipe on poly finishes on unstained wood–so this product seemed perfect for me.
 I searched for it at my local home and hardware store, and I was surprised to find that no one carried it.
 I checked with Minwax, and they told me it was only sold retail in California.
 That’s because of the state’s VOC emission limit requirements.
 But not to worry, they quickly added that it could be mail ordered.
 So that’s what I did, and my testing began!
+Specifically, I began testing the Minwax wipe on poly water based product.

-Following the application directions, I tested on both small and large pieces of wood, and I made some 90-degree corner samples to test the finish since my experience tells me I need to know how to apply a new finish to an inside corner.
+Following the application directions, I tested on both small and large pieces of wood, and I made some 90-degree corner samples to test the finish since my experience tells me I need to know how to use wipe on water based poly on an inside corner.
 When I was done, I concluded the finish’s pros were: Very little odor, no concerns of spontaneous combustion, fast drying, recoat in 2 to 3 hours, water cleanup, and the resulting finish has a very delicate satin smooth appearance with great water resistance and durability.
+In general, I found this wipe on poly to be a great addition to my finishing tool box.

 OK, now for the downsides: It dries very fast (yes, this is good and bad), so you must get a coat on quickly, thin, and even.
 That can be challenging as your surfaces get larger and more complex.
 It raises the wood grain, which is common with water-based finishes but is manageable and lessens as you add successive coats of finish.
 And finally, achieving success requires A LOT of practice.
 In other words, there’s a large learning curve, so practice on scrap wood, and start by applying it to smaller flat-surfaced projects.
 You can always disassemble your project as much as possible before applying any finish.
 A good rule is never to commit an unfamiliar finish to your project.
 That is a recipe for disaster.
 With all of that said, the results are well worth the effort.
 This stuff looks great when applied right, and a finish can be built and completed much faster than with oil-based finishes, which typically have a longer dry time between coats.